Existence and Uniqueness of Solutions of the Koopman--von Neumann Equation on Bounded Domains: Conclusion and Outlook

 For nonautonomous ODEs, a transition to time-dependent KvN generators is required.
 We are confident that this goal can be achieved for sufficiently regular vector fields.
 Particularly, the density of smooth functions pointed out in \cref{thm:pfs_smooth_density} will very likely be useful for this purpose.
 The latter might also be a valuable addition to the theory of transport equations.

 As there is a great variety of dynamical systems, we must expect a great variety in the properties of the KvN semigroup, too.
-For this reason, its spectral properties as well as the ones for the generator are of great interest.

-This connection with transport equations opens up new avenues pertaining to the numerical solution of the KvN equation.
-Aiming at a realization on a quantum computer, \emph{splitting methods} in combination with numerical methods that preserve conservation laws, such as finite volume methods, are of particular interest.
-These aspects, however, will be analyzed in future work.
+For this reason, its spectral properties as well as the ones for the generator are of great interest. \begin{envrevb} The connection with transport equations opens new avenues for the numerical solution of the KvN equation and its implementation on a quantum computer.
+For this we give a brief sketch: First, we discretize the KvN equation in space using methods such as finite differences, finite elements, or finite volumes.
+This results in a discretized Koopman--von Neumann operator represented as a matrix.
+Since the associated matrix exponential cannot generally be computed analytically, we employ approximation methods like the Trotter product formula.
+This approach may allow to decompose the operator into one- and two-qubit operations suitable for execution on a quantum computer.
+These aspects, however, will be analyzed in future work. \end{envrevb}